 My mother and I have had several occasions to visit the small town of Winterset, Iowa.
-We have relatives living in Bettendorf, Iowa.
+We have relatives living in nearby Bettendorf, Iowa.
 Often while on vacation, we liked seeing things of interest while heading on up to our final destination and also on our return trip home to Houston, Texas.

-I have several reference books at home and would research things of interest when planning a driving trip.
+Since I was driving my car, this was easy to accomplish.
+I have several reference books at home and often research things of interest when planning a driving trip.

 Meryl Streep won an Academy Award as best actress for her performance in this romantic and sensual film.

 It concerns a wife, whose family has gone to the Iowa State Fair, and a photographer who is in the area filming the historic covered bridges in the area.
 They find themselves attracted to one another, and for those who may not have seen the film, you can probably surmise the rest.

 Did you see the film The Bridges of Madison County?